GitLeeRepo/HtmlCssNotes/CssNotes.md

 # Element States

-* Some elements such as an anchor `<a>` can have a state (hover, active, visited, ect) that you can target with element:state notations.
+* Some elements such as an anchor `<a>` can have a state (hover, active, visited, etc) that you can target with element:state notations.
 For example:

     ```css
     a:hover {